laixintao/pycon-en/Schedule in Hangzhou.md

 10:00-10:10 Conference opening speech and schedule introduction

+Rapid API Development based on Djando Restful Framework.
+With the booming of microservice, API is more and more important.
+The methodology of rapid constructing API suiting changes of requirement could increase the productivity greatly.
+The topic is mainly show how to design and implemented a RESTful API and relative stuffs.

 10:10-10:55 Django REST Quick Start 张海波
+Many python tools and framework have existed in security domain for years

 10:55-11:40 Python in host white box security detection 李毅为